Sythenz/PluginTemplate/README.md

 ![Use This Template](githubimages/clone.png)

-3. Navigate in your terminal of choice to the cloned directory and run run ``py RunMe.Py``
+3. Navigate in your terminal of choice to the cloned directory and run ``py RunMe.Py``

 ![Use This Template](githubimages/runmepy.png)